laylacodes/hashnode-articles/clrpdknp1000009k1h2od6pel.md

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>
-<div data-node-type="callout-text">NOTE: you can also connect on-premise databases, just choose a different Connection Type when setting up your new database connection. <em>Connection Types available in the extension: Basic, Custom JDBC, Cloud Wallet, TNS</em></div>
+<div data-node-type="callout-text">NOTE: you can also use your connections from the SQL Developer application, just choose a different Connection Type when setting up your new database connection. -&gt; My manager, Jeff, has an awesome blog post detailing the steps for importing your connections from SQL Developer to the VsCode extension: <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.thatjeffsmith.com/archive/2024/01/how-to-import-connections-from-sql-developer-to-vs-code/" style="pointer-events: none">https://www.thatjeffsmith.com/archive/2024/01/how-to-import-connections-from-sql-developer-to-vs-code/</a></div>
 </div>

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1705689101647/6199da7b-47bd-4bc5-bdc2-b167822916a8.png align="center")